UoB-COMSM0166/2026-group-9/README.md

 (2).
 As the level increases, new enemies and new mechanisms are added to improve the difficulty of the game.

 (3).
-Differential items (Q2, Q8):because the interface has not been introduced at this stage, and technical personnel still need to introduce the gameplay, so it is necessary to add a normative introduction process to assist players in getting started.
+Differential items (Q2, Q8): because the interface has not been introduced at this stage, and technical personnel still need to introduce the gameplay, so it is necessary to add a normative introduction process to assist players in getting started.
 At the same time, the operation fault tolerance design is added.

 <a id="nasa"></a>